 An interesting footnote about Washoe Meadows State Park is that filming for Top Gun 2: Maverick occurred in the park December 7-11, 2018.
 Tom Cruise was onsite and filming scenes for the long-anticipated sequel to the 1986 blockbuster, Top Gun.
 See the map above for the specific location in which the movie was being filmed.
-Follow this link to an article written by the Daily Mail (UK) to see 14 photos I took of Tom Cruise.
+Follow this link to an article I wrote about the experience, as well as over 20 photos I took of Tom Cruise.

 Do you have other insight, feedback, or trail updates about cross-country skiing and snowshoeing at Washoe Meadows State Park?